 Schools have access to a variety of tools and resources to support them in becoming health promoting.

 PROGRAMS AND PRACTICES

-Schools implement sustainable programs and practices that promote healthy eating and physical activity.
+School communities together implement sustainable programs and practices that promote nutritious eating, physical activity, and support children's social emotional health.